-For IT teams, the immediate priority in the wake of the COVID-19 outbreak has been to ensure that organizations have the technologies they need to continue operating amid lockdowns and business restrictions.
-But CIO strategies for responding to the coronavirus crisis should also include longer-term planning to make sure IT environments can meet lasting new business needs that result from the pandemic, according to technology services providers and analysts.
+For IT teams, the immediate priority during the coronavirus crisis has been to ensure that organizations have the technologies they need to continue operating amid lockdowns and business restrictions.
+But CIO strategies for COVID-19 should also include longer-term planning to make sure IT environments can meet lasting new business needs that result from the pandemic, according to technology services providers and analysts.

 The IT strategic planning process is complicated by the severity of the sudden economic downturn caused by the pandemic, which has sharply cut revenues for companies in various industries and forced businesses worldwide into short-term crisis management mode.
 In many cases, that includes reduced IT spending overall, at least in 2020.

 "A lot of organizations are just concerned about survival at this point," Gartner analyst Paul Proctor said.
 "I'm talking to clients who have seen 100% loss of revenue.
 It's really dire out there right now."
 But even in the current situation, he added, CIOs "need to have some eye on the future" to align IT networks, systems and applications with post-pandemic enterprise demands in a cost-effective way.